What Are the Signs You Need to Consult an Orthopedic Surgeon?

 • X-ray may show bone spurs or calcification

-• In chronic tears, arthritis changes may develop.
+• In chronic tears, changes may develop.

 DISTINCTION BETWEEN ROTATOR CUFF AND FROZEN SHOULDER IS CRUCIAL.